 This is a time full of feasting.
 Everywhere you go it seems you’re offered a plate of mince pies or piece of stollen, perhaps with a glass of mulled wine.
 You can’t escape it—biscuits and coffee at church become wine and cake week after week.
 Or at least that’s normal in the UK, I’m told… Continue reading Feasting at Christmastime

-Advent starts on Sunday, which will confuse some of you because you’re expecting it to start next Wednesday.
-Others of you will be appalled at the idea of ‘doing Christmas’ in November—well we won’t be, we’ll be celebrating Advent.
-Advent is dark.
-Advent is bleak.
-Advent is about staring at the wretched core of the… Continue reading Advent is coming
+Advent starts on Sunday, which will confuse some of you because you’re expecting it to start on Monday.
+Others of you will be appalled at the idea of ‘doing Christmas’ in November, even if it’s just one day, so it’s good news that ‘doing Christmas’ and celebrating Advent are quite different things.
+Advent is dark.… Continue reading Advent is Coming